utkarshpawade/Nextable/README.md

 - [ ] **Multi-agent specialization** — split `codeAgent` into planner / coder / reviewer roles inside the network.
 - [ ] **Model persistence on `Message`** — currently the chosen model is passed through the event but not stored on the `Message` row (see `TODO` in `messages.create`).
 - [ ] **Rate-limit UX** — surface remaining credits + reset window in the prompt form pre-submit instead of only on failure.

-## Contributing

-Contributions are welcome.
-The short version:

-1. Fork, branch from `main` (`git checkout -b feat/your-feature`).
-2. Run `npm run lint` and keep changes scoped — this repo uses strict TypeScript and ESLint 9.
-3. Never commit `.env*` files or Clerk/E2B secrets.
-4. Open a PR with a short description, reproduction steps for bugs, and screenshots for UI changes.

-For larger architectural shifts (schema migrations, new tRPC routers, new Inngest functions), open a discussion issue first so we can align on the blast radius.

-## License

-Released under the **MIT License**.
-See [`LICENSE`](./LICENSE) for the full text.

----

 <div align="center">